M-Files/MFilesSamplesAndLibraries/Samples/COM API/SegmentedSearch/Readme.md

 1. The `UseLibrary` method uses the M-Files API Helper Library to execute the various searches.
 This library wraps some complexities of connecting/disconnecting from the vault, and creation of the SearchCondition objects.
 The purpose of this code is to show the specific approach as cleanly as possible.
 2. The `UseAPI` method uses the M-Files API directly.
 This method shows the specific code required to use this approach directly against the API.
 It contains more boiler-plate code but is useful both for learning, and for situations where the M-Files API Helper Library cannot be used.

+:warning: Note that the code shown below retrieves all items from the vault in order to then simply  `.Count` the results.
+When using M-Files 2015.3 and upwards, the [GetObjectCountInSearch](https://www.m-files.com/api/documentation/2015.3/index.html#MFilesAPI~VaultObjectSearchOperations~GetObjectCountInSearch.html) method is preferable, as this will simply return the count rather than all matching object versions.

 ### UseLibrary

 This sample uses a number of helper methods from the M-Files API Helper Library.
 These helper methods make connecting to the vault simpler, as well as removing the complexity of creating search conditions.